-- Is lacking the hardware to complete the activity or training? - Is enrolled in a job search or training activity - Has no alternative means to access online services for job search or training?
+- Is there a lack of hardware to complete the activity or training? - Is enrolled in a job search or training activity - Has there been no alternative means to access online job search or training services?

-To emphasize, requests will be assessed case-by-case and must be approved by the Administrative Entity before purchase.
+The requests will be assessed case-by-case and must be approved by the Administrative Entity before purchase.